-Nyckelord: education for sustainable development sustainable development futures studies participatory processes japan rural development feminist writing feminist geography
+Nyckelord: sustainability education for sustainable development sustainable development futures studies participatory processes japan rural development feminist writing feminist geography

-In addition to my activities at the department, I am an active Affiliated Member at the interdisciplinary sustainability research forum run by PhD students, CEMUS (Centre for Environment and Development Studies) PhD Research Forum.
+I am an active Affiliated Member at the interdisciplinary sustainability research forum run by PhD students, CEMUS (Centre for Environment and Development Studies) PhD Research Forum.
 Apart from running student-led PhD courses and skills workshops, we organize bi-monthly seminars to meet and discuss with PhD students from different departments and get feedback to our research from wide perspectives.

 During 2015-2018, I worked at a unique student-led education centre, CEMUS (Centre for Environment and Development Studies).
 Among other responsibilities, I was a Course Coordinator for the undergraduate course 'Global Challenges and Sustainable Futures.'
 Using many participatory and experiential learning methods, I contributed in developing the use of futures thinking methods such as backcasting as a pedagogical exercise to discuss sustainable future visions and pathways.